Load GCS Data via SyncedGcsBlob in Merino

 cache_provider_data(provider_data)

-whenever the blob is updated.
+The callback (parse_and_cache_provider_data) is called automatically by SyncedGcsBlob whenever the blob is updated.
 The callback implementation will vary; typical it decodes JSON, sometimes converting it to Pydantic models, and caching in memory.